compressmodels/compressmodels.github.io/README.md

 ### Text Domain
 - [Accelerating TinyBERT Classification on IMDB dataset](https://compressmodels.github.io/tiny_bert_imdb.pdf) Achieve 21.5% reduction in latency & throughput on the IMDB movie review dataset, with no accuracy tradeoff.

+### Image Domain
+- MNIST CNN Classification: Coming Soon!

+## Achieving Faster Models

+[Quantization](https://arxiv.org/abs/1712.05877), [pruning](https://arxiv.org/pdf/2308.06767), and knowledge distillation all involve an accuracy tradeoff.

+Hardware acceleration with GPUs, faster CPUs or parallelizing ML models on many machines involve more money, infrastructure cost and energy cost.

+Use `moco` to find subsets of data that are easy to classify early in the model, so the model does not need to execute fully for every single data point.

 📢 Stay Tuned: I am building a software package.
 Indicate interest [here](https://forms.gle/TAYoxmpHGVZzrjiU6).